PlanSnapper

 Living room 12 × 15 ft: A standard 84-inch sofa (7 ft) fits comfortably on the 12-ft wall with 5 feet left.
 A TV stand can go on the opposite wall with a 10-foot viewing distance.
 A 3.5 ft coffee table fits in between with walkway clearance.

 Bedroom 11 × 12 ft: A queen bed (60 × 80 inches) fits, but placement matters.
-Pushed against one wall, you get 24 inches on one side and about 12 on the other -- tight but workable.
-A king bed (76 × 80 inches) leaves only 5 inches of clearance in an 11-foot room -- not practical.
+Pushed against one wall, you get 24 inches on one side and about 12 on the other, tight but workable.
+A king bed (76 × 80 inches) leaves only 5 inches of clearance in an 11-foot room, not practical.
+See minimum square footage per bedroom for standard room size guidelines, or explore how typical two-bedroom and three-bedroom homes lay out.

 Get exact room dimensions from your floor plan before moving day.
-Try PlanSnapper free →
+Try PlanSnapper →

 Key takeaways